Information Technology Quick Careers Guide

 Computer scientists are the people who work to find and solve complicated technical issues within a business.
 They are also often found in the medical industry as well as other essential industries that double as businesses.

-Computer scientists work with pre-existing theoretical ideologies to adapt or apply them to the systems that a business already has.
+Computer scientists work with pre-existing theoretical to adapt or apply them to the systems that a business already has.
 They also use these same theoretical ideologies to develop new and improved computer tech, like hardware and/or software to create new solutions to the problems that arise.

 They help form and follow through technological and computing goals that business or company has.